-- Employees that seek medical attention without prior authorization from the Office of Risk Management or seek medical attention with an un-authorized medical facility, may not be covered by Workers' Compensation benefits through Gallagher Bassett Services, Inc. or the employee's own health insurance.
+- Employees that seek medical attention without prior authorization from the Office of Risk Management or seek medical attention with an un-authorized medical facility, may not be covered by Workers' Compensation benefits or the employee's own health insurance.

-- Unless the employee has been given a doctor's excuse for a specific time period, and provides a copy to the Office of Risk Management or the Human Resource Department, the employee is required to call his/her supervisor every day.
+- Unless the Form DWC-25 states that the employee is not fit to return to work, and the employee provides a copy of the Form DWC-25 to the Office of Risk Management or the Human Resource Department, the employee is required to report back to work.

-- A Gallagher Bassett Medical Care Coordinator will schedule all medical services required for the employee and provide oversight of the employee's medical treatment and current case information to the College regarding work limitations, modified duty and return to work status as indicated by the authorized health care provider(s).
+- For follow up care, surgeries and or therapy a Medical Care Coordinator on behalf of the third party claims administrator will schedule all medical services required for the employee and provide oversight of the employee's medical treatment and current case information to the College regarding work limitations, modified duty and return to work status as indicated by the authorized health care provider(s).

-- Employee is required to keep all medical appointments with the authorized physician(s), until a DWC-25 release form is received from the treating physician(s) that will include a return to work status report.
+- Employee is required to keep all medical appointments with the authorized physician(s), until a Form DWC-25 with a full release is received from the treating physician(s) that will include a return to work status report.